Colposcopy - directed biopsy

 Colposcopy is done to detect cervical cancer and changes that may lead to cervical cancer.

 It is most often done when you have had an abnormal Pap smear.
 It may also be recommended if you have bleeding after sexual intercourse.

-Colposcopy may also be done when your health care provider sees abnormal areas on your cervix during a pelvic exam.
+Colposcopy may also be done when your provider sees abnormal areas on your cervix during a pelvic exam.
 These may include:

 - Any abnormal growth on the cervix, or elsewhere in the vagina